 What is XML?

-XML is the shorthand name for EXtensible Markup Language.
-XML is a markup language much like HTML and was designed to describe data.
+XML stands for EXtensible Markup Language.
+XML is a markup language much like HTML and it was designed to describe data.
 XML tags are not predefined.
 You must define your own tags according to your needs.